Max Gazzè

-Max Gazzè (born 6 July 1967 in Rome, Italy) is an Italian singer-songwriter and musician.
-He is known for his high-pitched voice.
-He is also a member of the trio Fabi Silvestri Gazzè with Niccolò Fabi and Daniele Silvestri.
+Massimiliano "Max" Gazzè (born 6 July 1967) is an Italian singer-songwriter and musician.

 Biography

 Max Gazzè was born in Rome, his father was from the Province of Ragusa.
-He emigrated to Belgium in 1982 where he spent his childhood, his father being a diplomat at the embassy of Italy, and he studied at the European School.
-At the age of 6 he started learning piano, and at 14 dedicated himself to bass guitar and began to perform with groups in clubs in Brussels.
+He emigrated to Belgium in 1980 where he spent his childhood, his father being a diplomat at the embassy of Italy, and he studied at the European School.
+At the age of 6 he started learning piano, and at 13 dedicated himself to bass guitar and began to perform with groups in clubs in Brussels.
 From 1985–1990 he played with a number of Jazz fusion, funk, and rock bands around Europe.

 Personal life

-He has four children: Samuele (b.
+He has five children: Samuele (b.
 1998), Bianca (b.
 2001) and Emily (b.
 2006) from his former wife and Silvia (b.
-2013) from a following relationship.
+2013) and Guglielmo (b.
+2016) from a following relationship.
 The lyrics of his songs are written in collaboration with his brother Francesco Gazzè.